 Any event resulting in a change of the team in possession.
 A turnover is not considered a violation.

 Where the disc stops

-Refers to the location where a disc is caught, comes to rest naturally, or where it is stopped from rolling or sliding.
+Refers to the location where a player establishes possession, the disc comes to rest naturally, or where the disc is stopped from rolling or sliding.